NSW: Respondent Prepares Adjudication Response

 - Email (only to an email address which is specified by the claimant for the services of notices.
 In email options, we advise tick both "request a delivery receipt" and "request a read receipt";

 - In person - Ensure a receipt is obtained; or

 - A different method only where such method is provided under the relevant construction contract.
 Please note that service by fax is only valid if provided by the contract.
 If service by fax is permitted, print and keep full page fax journal report as evidence of transmittal.

 - Respondents are strongly advised to keep a record of the time, date and manner of service on the claimant.
 A claimant may deny receiving a payment schedule in which case the respondent must be able to evidence the date of service.

-- Should fax be permitted by contract as a form of service, ensure you retain the full page fax receipt and refrain from sending colour photographs, and plans as they are generally rendered unreadable.
+- If using fax do not send colour photographs and plans as they are generally rendered unreadable.
 Lengthy faxes have been known to lose pages in transmission.